RobinLinus/coins-legacy/notes/succinct-fullnode.md

 `headers_chain + utxo_paths + extended_blocks ~ 27 MB + 140 MB + 100 * 4 MB = 567 MB`.

 This is only 2 YouTube videos and therefore interesting for endusers.
 Also, this is an upper bound and real world compression might be up to 25% better.
 Syncing Bitcoin in 425 MB might be realistic.

+## Lite Network
+Usually, Bitcoin SPV clients join the network to find servers.
+Such clients consume resources but they do not contribute to the network.
+Ideally, there are no SPV clients but only lite nodes instead.
+Lite nodes share their state and contribute to the network.
+They process new blocks while they are online and they try to answer each others' queries.
+Forming a lite node network might also help to provide better privacy.